Personal safety intervention orders (PSIO)

 The person applying for a PSIO is called the applicant or affected person.
 The person who the application is made against is called the respondent.

 If you have been assaulted, harassed, threatened, stalked or had your property damaged, you can make an application.

 If a family member, partner or ex-partner is behaving in this way, a family violence intervention order can be made.
-See the family violence website for more information.
+Go to the family violence page for more information.

 PSIO’s have rules – known as conditions – explaining how the respondent can behave.
 They can help if you have a dispute with a:

 To make an application for a PSIO, see the applying for an intervention order page.